A Brief History

 - Given that this site is intended for educational and journalistic purposes, some images may also be used per fair use, such as movie posters in articles that review (provide critical commentary) on films.

-- Thus, in order to avoid any possible copyright trolling, the owner of this site, Dr. Zar, will only use images in articles that are from such sites as Wikimedia Commons or Wikipedia that clearly say on the links for the images that the images have a free to use license (such as public domain or Creative Commons).
+- Thus, in order to avoid any possible copyright trolling, the owner of this site, Dr. Zar, will generally only use images in articles that are available from such sites as Pexels, Pixabay, Unsplash, Wikimedia Commons, or Wikipedia that clearly say on the links for the images that the images have a free to use license (such as public domain or Creative Commons).
 Moreover, links back to the original location of the image as well as any required attribution(s) will also be included within any article on our site.
 Only featured images will be stored on our site’s server.
 Any other images or videos will be embedded with a link back to its original source.

-- In the event that an image used on this site that was taken from or embedded from Wikimedia Commons or Wikipedia that claims to be either in the public domain or available via a Creative Commons or similar free license on those sites but has been in demonstrable fact erroneously labelled as such on Wikimedia Commons or Wikipedia, if you own the copyright to such an image that should not have been used on Wikimedia Commons or Wikipedia in the first place and can prove that you own the copyright to said image, you may email Dr. Zar with proof of your copyright in order to request respectfully that the image be removed from this site.
+- In the event that an image used on this site that was taken from or embedded from such a site as Pexels, Pixabay, Unsplash, Wikimedia Commons, or Wikipedia that claims to be either in the public domain or available via a Creative Commons or similar free license on those sites but has been in demonstrable fact erroneously labelled as such on those sites, if you own the copyright to such an image that should not have been used on Pexels, Pixabay, Unsplash, Wikimedia Commons, or Wikipedia in the first place and can prove that you own the copyright to said image, you may email Dr. Zar with proof of your copyright in order to request respectfully that the image be removed from this site.
 Dr. Zar will of course swiftly remove any images that meet that criteria.
 Given that Dr. Zar makes a good faith effort to only use images that he believes to be in the public domain or usable per a free license on this website that is clearly used for educational and journalistic purposes (and so could arguably be used on this site per fair use anyway), Dr. Zar cannot be reasonably held as liable for what would amount to someone else’s deception of him and others on another site.
 You therefore may not include in any request to remove an image from this site any financial demands of Dr. Zar or after an image has been removed threaten legal action in the hopes of getting money from Dr. Zar, considering his good faith use of any images on this site that is clearly intended for educational and journalistic purposes.
 Given all of the above, any attempt to extort Dr. Zar over use of images will be considered and treated as illegal harassment and an attack on Dr. Zar’s honor.